scalan/special/README.md

 If you want to start working on an issue (existing or one you just raised), please label it `in progress`.

+## Acknowledgments

+We thank JetBrains for [supporting](https://www.jetbrains.com/buy/opensource/) project since 2016 by providing All Products Pack subscription.

 ## See also

 [Scalan](https://github.com/scalan/scalan) - the original framework for domain-specific compilation.
 Currently frozen and most usefull ideas are being reincarnated in Special.